berceanu/openPMD-resampler/README.md

 $ micromamba activate opmdgeant_env
 ```

-Afterwards, clone the repo and run `pip install -e .` in the same folder as this `README` file.
+Afterwards, clone the repo and run `python -m pip install -e .` in the same folder as this `README` file.

 To start all over again, do